Victor Grain Free dog food receives the Advisor’s highest rating of 5 stars.

 The Bottom Line

-Judging by its ingredients alone, Victor Grain Free looks to be an above-average dry dog food.
+Judging by its ingredients alone, Victor Grain Free Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 39% and a mean fat level of 19%.
 Together, these figures suggest a carbohydrate content of 34% for the overall product line.